tahsinAmin/next-express/README.md

 - [ ] What is .prettierrc?
 - [ ] What does urlencoded mean?
-- [ ] Do I have to give npm i on both folders?
+- [x] Do I have to give npm i on both folders?
+Yes.
+- [ ] "body-parser deprecated undefined extended: provide extended option index.js:4:17"